SkyeWrenbrook/password-manager-cpp/README.md

 - search for specific entries
 - delete credentials

-Data is currently stored only during runtime and is not persisted to disk.
+Data is stored in memory and is lost when the program exits.

 ## What I Learned